 - Steer clear of heat.
 This is another hard one to let go of, but one of the most important.
 Heat damages your hair, so trade out the iron for sleeping in loose braids, or if you must use heat, use a low setting and a heat protectant spray.

 - Loose hairstyles for the win.
-Avoid tight hairstyles and instead try out a loose bun, braid or pigtails.
-Also make sure you use quality hair bands that won’t pull or pinch your hair.
+Avoid tight hairstyles and instead try out a loose bun, braid, or pigtails.
+Also, make sure you use quality hair bands that won’t pull or pinch your hair.

 - Avoid swimming.
-We don’t mean to let down our fellow mermaids out there, but chlorine and salt water strip your hair of moisture, and are therefore damage your hair.
+We don’t mean to let down our fellow mermaids out there, but chlorine and salt water strip your hair of moisture, and therefore damage your hair.
 Consider wearing a swim cap and wash hair before and after swimming for optimal protection.

-- Try bond building treatments.
+- Try bond-building treatments.
 Your hair is made up of chemical bonds too small for the naked eye to see.
 These products work by rebuilding those broken protein bonds, which may be especially helpful to those with colored or damaged hair.

 - Healthy diet.
-Ok, ok we know, easier said than done.
-But we’d be doing you a disservice if we didn’t remind you that nutritious food will lead to happy tresses and even more importantly, happy wellbeing.
+Ok, ok, we know, easier said than done.
+But we’d be doing you a disservice if we didn’t remind you that nutritious food will lead to happy tresses and, even more importantly, happy well-being.

 - If your hair seems unruly with untamable frizz, split ends, and tangles, you’re probably dealing with hair damage.
 This rings true if you're battling against unexplained hair loss, thinning, or breakage.